13 Startup Metrics to Keep a Pulse on Your Business

 Your website can be one of your most valuable marketing tools—but only if you’re getting traffic to it!

-For example, if you have a high website visitor-to-lead conversion rate, it won’t translate into as much growth if you only get a few hundred visitors each month.
+For example, if you have a high website visitor-to-lead conversion rate, but only get a few hundred visitors each month, this high rate won’t translate into meaningful sales growth.

-You should keep track of your traffic from month to month, since this will indicate whether or not your traffic-centric marketing efforts, such as SEO, email marketing, advertising, and others are working.
+You should keep track of your traffic from month to month since this will indicate whether or not your traffic-centric marketing efforts, such as SEO, email marketing, advertising, and others are proving to be effective.

-The most qualified leads are those that come from your existing customers—plus, they cost next to nothing.
+The most qualified leads are those that are referred by your existing customers—plus, they cost next to nothing.

-That’s why you should keep track of your net promoter score.
+That’s why you should keep track of your net promoter score (NPS).

-Net promoter score is an index ranging from 100 to -100 that calculates how likely your customers are to recommend your product to a friend.
+Net promoter score is an index ranging from -100 to 100 that calculates how likely your customers are to recommend your product to a friend.

 Calculating NPS will require a bit of effort on your part—you’ll need to survey your existing customers on how likely they are, on a range from one to ten, to recommend you to a friend.